 After this we start to see evidence of Newmarket medics getting involved with inoculation.
 In 1763 Thomas Searancke 2 set up an inoculation house within 5 miles of Newmarket and by 1764 he appears to have set up several such establishments.
 The adverts (see a transcription in the references below, and an image on the page about Thomas Searancke 2) seem to imply that patients could stay for a while in these houses to convalesce.
 There was some concern that recently inoculated patients might become infectious and set off a local epidemic so perhaps that’s why these houses were out of town and patients remained for a while, although it appears that Thomas Searancke 2’s own house was used as well.
+One of his facilities is possibly that marked as ‘Dr Searancke’s Lazaretto’ on the 1768 map of Newmarket (see the page on Thomas Searancke 2 for details, including for an image of the map).
 William Sandiver 1’s inoculation houses were also out of town, although he appears to have relocated to Mildenhall by that stage, with his inoculation house being in between Newmarket and Mildenhall, at the smaller Tuddenham (see the page on William Sandiver 1 for an image and more about his relocation, and another digitally enhanced yet still rather difficult to read but interesting image below – see a transcription in the references below if it’s too difficult to read).
 Also, his adverts imply that his patients just came and went?

 It’s interesting to read the terms of these inoculations, including the varying facilities and associated costs, which ranged from 2 – 6 guineas (a guinea was 21 shillings, equivalent to £1.05, over a hundred pounds in today’s money).
 So it seems that an inoculation would have cost in today’s money somewhere between about £250 to £800 depending on the facilities chosen (which might have included staying in a house for some time afterwards).
 See the page on William Sandiver 1 for more on the interesting contents of his adverts/notices.